shivaliClouds/Docker/dockerfile/README.md

-TThis project contains a Dockerfile that sets up an Apache web server using the official Ubuntu base image.
+This project contains a Dockerfile that sets up an Apache web server using the official Ubuntu base image.
 Since the base image is Ubuntu, you have the flexibility to install and configure other services and tools on top of it.

 Technologies used: